ViaHero · Updated June 5, 2019

 What documents do I need?

 The Cuban Tourist Card is a Cuban government requirement and has nothing to do with the US government’s 11 Categories of Legal Travel.
 It’s a pink or green card (depending on your last airport before Cuba) that costs between $25–$100 depending on where and how you get it.

 If you’re traveling to Cuba directly from the US (even if you don’t have a US passport), your card is pink.
 These cards cost more because of Cuba’s complicated relationship with the US.
 If you’re traveling to Cuba directly from outside the US (even if you do have a US passport), your card is green.
 These cards are generally much cheaper.

 How can I get a Tourist Card?

-Your airline or cruise to Cuba will give you instructions on where to buy your Tourist Card (usually at the airport).
+Your airline or can give you instructions on where to buy your Tourist Card (usually at the airport).
 To avoid the hassle and make sure you have all of your documents before you leave, though, you can also buy your Tourist Card online in advance.
 Cuba Visa Services offers the best rates for pink Tourist Cards; if you need a green Tourist Card, you can get it through Easy Tourist Card.

 Can Americans travel to Cuba independently?